-If you find that the Disk Cleanup button is missing from the Drive Properties box of your Drive on your Windows 10/8/7 PC, then it is quite possible that your Registry may have got corrupted.
+If you find that the Disk Cleanup button is missing from the Drive Properties box of your Drive on your Windows 11/10 PC, then it is quite possible that your Registry may have got corrupted.
 In such a case you may need to make some changes to it.
-This post will show you how its done.
+This post will show you how it is done.

 Having done that, Run regedit to open the Registry Editor, and navigate to the following key:

 Right-click on MyComputer > New > Key.
 Name the new key cleanuppath.

 Now for cleanuppath, in the right pane, double-click the Default value, and in the Edit String dialogue box which pops up, in the Value Data field, copy-paste the following path:

 %SystemRoot%\System32\cleanmgr.exe /D %c

 This is sure to fix the problem and you will be able o see the disk Cleanup button now.

 Some people have reported that if they had unchecked the Display delete confirmation check box in the Recycle Bin Properties, their Disk Cleanup button disappeared from the Drive Properties box.
 I was unable to reproduce this on my system, but nevertheless, this is one setting you may want to check up on, and select this checkbox and see if it helps.